snp-technologies/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 Since this solution is based on Azure Platform-as-a-Service (PaaS) technology, it should take advantage of that platform by utilizing automatic scale for the web app and the SQL Database PaaS service instead of SQL Server virtual machines.

-### Prerequiste: Download the exercise files

-1. Download the exercise files for the training (from within the virtual machine).

-    -   Create a new folder on your computer named **C:\\Hackathon**.

-    -   Download the support files (.zip format), https://cloudworkshop.blob.core.windows.net/agile-continous-delivery/Agile-Continuous-Delivery-Student%20Files-6-2017.zip to the new folder.

-    -   Extract the contents to the **C:\\Hackathon** folder.

-**Tip:** In the labs, when adding resources to the Azure Resource Manager template, ensure there are no spaces at the end of the resource names.
-Visual Studio will include the space in all of the code it generates.

 ### Task 1: Create an Azure Resource Manager (ARM) template using Visual Studio

-1. Open Visual Studio and open a previous solution and then add new project of the type Cloud -- Azure Resource Group.
+1. Open Visual Studio and create a new project of the type Cloud -- Azure Resource Group.
 Name the new project "TailspinToys.AzureResourceTemplate" and save it to **C:\\Hackathon**.
 Also, make sure that only the "Create directory for solution" option is checked on the lower right, as in the screen shot below.
 When finished, click **OK**.

     ![In this screenshot of the New Project dialog box, all the options to create the TailspinToys.AzureResourceTemplate project are highlighted.](images/stepbystep/media/image22.png "Visual Studio New Project dialog box")